ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-pays the following tribute to his mother:

-“My mother asked me never to use tobacco; I
-have never touched it from that time to the pres-
-ent day.
-She asked me not to gamble, and I
 have never gambled; I cannot tell who is losing
 in the games that are being played.
 She ad-
 monished me, too, against hard drinking; and